 Likewise, these badges and buttons inflict a certain amount of pain on the bag and their owner’s wallet, with some geeky young women spending a large amount of cash to decorate their bags with characters from Yowamushi Pedal, Uta no Prince-sama, or any other anime or video games popular with female fans like The Basketball Which Kuroko Plays.

 The trend isn’t brand-new (it started a while back), and it’s even been portrayed in the anime Shonen Hollywood.
 However, in late 2015, it started getting national news coverage in Japan.

-This article was originally published in April 2015, but has since been updated after the trend was recently introduced once again on Japanese TV.
+This article was originally published in April 2015, but has since been updated after Sega gave out ita-bags at this year’s Tokyo Game Show.